Scenario: Fixing Vulnerabilities and Secrets with Artifact Scanning¶

 Setting Up a Python Virtual Environment¶

 We need to make sure we're using the same version of Python as in the image.
-To do this safely without breaking the system, we'll use pyenv
+To do this safely without breaking the system, we'll use pyenv to do this in an isolated environment.
+If you don't have it, install it by running:

 Linux

-Append the following to your .bashrc
+Append the following to your .bashrc:

 # pyenv